-For those honeymooning in New York City, there is no shortage of options and excursions to experience while basking in that newlywed glow.
+For those honeymooning in New York City, there's no shortage of options and excursions to experience while basking in that newlywed glow.
 With everything Manhattan has to offer, it can be a bit overwhelming!
-Have no fear — we’ve got you covered.
+Have no fear—we’ve got you covered.
 From day trips to romantic dinners, we’ve compiled a list of top five things you must do when honeymooning in NYC.

 See Another Borough